 Continue along Highway #99 northbound towards Whistler for another 32km.
 Watch for Garibaldi Provincial Park signs on your right.
 The turnoff is a small, paved road on the right of the highway that is easy to miss.
 If you pass over a bridge with a large dam on the right, you have just passed it and will have to find a place to turn around and head back.

 Once on Rubble Creek Road, continue for a couple of kilometers until you reach the parking lot.
-Make sure to buy a ticket from the parking meter before beginning your hike.

 View a map of Driving directions to Garibaldi Lake.